Blogging and Pinterest – How Pinterest Can Help You Grow Your Blog

 - Always be respectful of other users.
 No two people are alike, and as long as something is not offensive, leave it go and keep pinning!

 Pinterest has had a positive effect on thousands of online businesses, personal blogs and entrepreneurs.
 The site has exploded, and when used respectfully, can help you grow an online community that will make your blogging statistics soar.
-If you haven’t joined Pinterest, request an invite, and get pinning.
+If you haven’t joined Pinterest, sign up, and get pinning.
 You’ll be amazed at what you can find in just a few minutes, and even more amazed what can happen when you stay involved and support other Pinterest users.

 Rick Magennis, publisher of BabyStrollerConsultant.com is an experienced freelance writer.
 Through detailed stroller reviews, Rick informs online consumers about the best baby strollers on the market today, such as the Britax BReady.